Convenient and Affordable Small Kitchen Cookers

 Slow Cookers

 Like most appliances that you buy, more features or greater size costs more dollars.
 You should expect to pay as little as $10 or up to about $90 for a slow cooker.
-If you have several different uses for one or want to cook a few different dinner courses at once, it may be cost effective to purchase a couple different sizes or shapes of slow cookers.
+If you have several different uses for one or want to cook a few different dinner courses at once, it may be cost-effective to purchase a couple of different sizes or shapes of slow cookers.

 Sign Up for Savings